 The GIS and roads departments in Carbon County, Utah, recently experienced huge improvements in their field data collection processes when they implemented Collector for ArcGIS with Spike.
 One of the road team’s responsibilities is completing an annual signage inventory.

 Using their old methods, Campbell and his team used to take 5-weeks to inventory 1,500 signage and spent approximately $50,000 annually.
 Since successfully implementing Collector with Spike into their signage inventory processes with support from the GIS department, Campbell’s team was able to collect 322 signs per day or 1,620 in a one-week period.

-Many municipalities, counties, and agencies use Spike to measure projects faster, easier, and safer, while cutting costs, including: transportation, code enforcement, inspections, assessments, facilities management, disaster response, and defense.
-The Spike laser device works with your smartphone or tablet, and enables you to:
+Many municipalities, counties, and agencies use Spike to measure projects faster, easier, and safer, while cutting costs.
+Common verticals and projects for Spike include: transportation, code enforcement, inspections, assessments, facilities management, disaster response, and defense.
+Spike has unique and impactful measurement capabilities, accessible to any field worker who can use a smartphone or tablet:

-- Capture GPS/GNSS Locations: quickly and safely capture a target’s location, your location, and a georeferenced image of the target.
+- Offset GPS/GNSS Locations: capture a target’s location, your location, and a georeferenced image of the target, simply by taking a photo from a safe distance.
 Location data includes latitude, longitude, and altitude.
 Spike supports third-party GPS/GNSS receivers.